-The development of core competencies would be enhanced as learners work in purposive pairs or groups.
+The development of core competencies would be enhanced as learners work in pairs or groups.
 The teacher should link the various components in the curriculum designs.
-These components include but are not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, honesty, responsibility among others.
+These components include but not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, honesty, responsibility among others.
 As a non-formal activity learners may assist the school clerk in sorting coins and notes according to their value.
 The teacher may also discuss how the money concept is linked to Languages, Environmental and Religious Activities.
 As a community service activity to support learning, learners may assist in counting money offered in religious and non-religious functions.

-STRAND MEASUREMENT Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to identify Kenyan currency coins and notes up to sh.100.
-SUB-STRAND MONEY Key Inquiry Question: How do you identify Kenya currency?
-Suggested Learning Resources: Kenyan currency in coins and notes up to a hundred, multipurpose stamp, head/mouth pointers, number stamps, universal cuff, book holders,page turners, pen/pencil grips, communication board, adapted LDDs/ICT devices, stabilizers, masking tapes
+STRAND MEASUREMENT Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to identify Kenyan currency coins and notes up to sh.100 SUB-STRAND MONEY Key Inquiry Question: How do you identify Kenya currency?
+Suggested Learning Resources: Kenyan currency in coins and notes up to a hundred.

-Learners to share or sign or point their experiences with money.
+Learners to share their experiences with money.

-Teacher Activities Demonstrate : Show learners the features on the coins and notes of Kenyan currency.
-Write: The features of the coins and notes.
-Teacher and Guide : Learners in purposive pairs or groups to identify the features on the Learners Activities coins and notes of Kenyan currency.
-Learners to share the features identified with other groups.
-Learner Activities Learners to do the activities in the pupil's book page 57.
-Conclusion Learners to identify features on the coins and notes.
+Demonstrate : Show learners the features on the coins and notes of Kenyan currency.
+Teacher Activities Write: The features of the coins and notes.
+Teacher and Learners Activities Guide : Learners in pairs or groups to identify the features on the coins and notes of Kenyan currency.
+Learners Activities Learners to share the features identified with other groups.
+Learners Activities Learners to do the activities in the pupil's book page 57 Conclusion Learners to identify features on the coins and notes.